Badrul-Arefin/badrul-arefin.github.io/about.md

 <h2>Bio</h2>
 <ul>
 <li> I was born and raised in Bangladesh.
 I moved to Sweden in Aug.
 2008 to pursue master studies in Biotechnology.
 Throughout my life, I am/was incredibly well supported by the family and friends, so grateful to them!
 Normally I try to be active physically, so I go for running 2-3 times a week or do some cross-training exercises.
-In my spare time, I spend time reading newspapers, watching fun stuffs in the internet and on Netflix, and with firends.
+In my spare time, I spend time reading newspapers, watching fun stuffs in the internet and on Netflix, and with friends.